djalbat/reaction-with-style/README.md

 ```
 Now both `Link` and `HeaderLink` components are available, each with their own associated style.

+### Extending functional components with style

-For functional and class components, a little care is needed.
+In these cases a little care is needed.

-For functional components, rather than destructuring the requisite function to get hold of the `className` property, you must make use of the `retrieveClassName()` function.
+Rather than destructuring the requisite function to get hold of the `className` property, you must make use of the `retrieveClassName()` function.
 For example, if the `Header` functional component is to be extended, it must first be amended:

 ```js